Florence in One Day: Detailed Itinerary for First Visit (+Map & Tips)

 4 – 6 PM.

 In the late afternoon, visit the Uffizi Gallery, just next to Palazzo Vecchio.
 This is one of the most famous museums in Italy.
 Established in the 16th century, it’s also one of the oldest museums in the world.
-This ‘galleria’ gave name to all the art galleries in the world.
+This ‘galleria’ gave name to all the art galleries.

-PRO TIP: Being one of the largest museums in the world, you can probably imagine that a visit here might get overwhelming.
-So if you want to be sure to see all the most important works of art in a limited time, we highly recommend visiting the Uffizi Gallery with a guide.
+PRO TIP: One of the largest museums in the world, a visit to the Uffizi can be overwhelming.
+If you don’t want to miss any of the most important works, we highly recommend visiting with a guide.

-Our experience: There are so many tours that come here that the choice can get really overwhelming.
-After lots of research, we opted for this semi-private tour and it was absolutely excellent.
-Our group had 7 people and since we opted for a 4 pm tour, most tourists were leaving as we entered.
+Our experience: After lots of research, we chose this highly-rated tour, and it was absolutely excellent.
+Our group had just seven people, and since we opted for a 4 pm tour, most tourists were leaving as we entered.
 This gave us a unique chance to visit the Uffizi Gallery without the biggest crowds.
 And our excellent guide made the visit very smooth and really interesting, pointing out all the most important works, telling stories behind them, etc.

-TIP: Uffizi Gallery has a nice café with an outdoor terrace overlooking the Palazzo Vecchio.
+TIP: Uffizi Gallery has a nice cafĂ© with an outdoor terrace overlooking the Palazzo Vecchio.
 It’s a good place to sit down for a drink and rest your legs after all the sightseeing.

 One day in Florence - Uffizi Gallery is not to be missed